claudio1975/SDS2020/README.md

 ![6_An_Experimental_EDA_for_a_classification_task](https://github.com/claudio1975/SDS2020/blob/master/notebooks/workshop/6_An_Experimental_EDA_for_a_classification_task.ipynb)

-Run notebooks locally: alternatively, clone this repository, and then run Jupyter locally.
+Run notebooks locally: clone this repository, and then run Jupyter locally.